Berserker

 Danger Sense

 If you would be surprised, there’s a 3 in 6 chance that you aren’t.
-If you encounter a creature no one in the group has seen before, you can make a Mind check to glean a detail or weakness of that creature.
+If you encounter a creature no one in the group has seen before, you can make a Mind check.
+On a success, you learn a weakness or useful piece of information about that creature.

 SMASH

-Before you roll damage for an attack, you may choose to swing so hard that you damage your weapon.
-When you do, deal max damage, but the weapon breaks.
+When you make a melee attack, before you roll damage, you may choose to swing so hard that you damage your weapon.
+When you do, you deal the maximum possible damage, but the weapon breaks.

 Terrifying

-Whenever a creature that is lower level than you witnesses you kill a creature, they immediately make a Mind check at -1.
-On failure they run or beg for mercy.
+Whenever a creature that is lower level than you witnesses you kill a creature, they immediately make a Mind check with a +1 penalty.
+On a failure, they run or beg for mercy.

 Take a Drink